ShubhamNarandekar/MachineLearning-Assignments/README.md

 Question 2

-  Answers all parts below.
-Please provide answers in your own words.
-  Each parts carries equal marks.
-Total page length for Q2 should not exceed 2 pages (a) Comment on the interpretability of different supervised learning techniques.
+  (a) Comment on the interpretability of different supervised learning techniques.
 How easy or difficult it is to explain the reason behind predictions to a layman?
 Can you easily find out which training examples need to be modified to change the